LoginRadius/engineering-portal/content/identity/what-is-single-sign-on/index.md

 ---
 title: "What is Single Sign-On (SSO) and How it Works?"
 date: "2019-05-30"
-coverImage: "What-is-single-sign-on-feature-image.jpg"
+coverImage: "what-is-sso.jpg"
-tags: ["authentication","identity management","sso"]
+tags: ["sso","identity management","cx"]
 author: "Rakesh Soni"
 description: "SSO is an essential feature of an Identity and Access Management (IAM) access control platform.
 User identity authentication is important when it comes to understanding which permissions a user will have.
 One example of controlling access that integrates user identity management solutions with SSO solutions is the LoginRadius Identity platform."
 metatitle: "What Is Single Sign-On (SSO), SSO Authentication and How Does it Work?"